nasa/Common-Metadata-Repository/README.md

 - spatial-lib
 - transmit-lib
-  - The Transmit Library is responsible for defining the common transmit libraries that invoke services within the CMR projects
+  - The Transmit Library defines functions for invoking CMR services

 - umm-lib
   - This is the old source of UMM schemas and translation code.
 Since the advent of umm-spec-lib it is actively in the process of being removed